KumaAmit13/calculator/README.md

 # calculator
-Simple calculator web application allowing basic arithmetic operations with responsive design and keyboard support.
+Simple calculator web application allowing arithmetic operations with responsive design and keyboard support.

 Sure, here's a sample description and README file for your calculator project:

 ### Description

-This is a simple calculator web application created using HTML, CSS, and JavaScript.
+This is a  calculator web application created using HTML, CSS, and JavaScript.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The calculator provides a user-friendly interface with buttons for each digit, arithmetic operation, and functionality to clear the input or reset the calculator.

 ### Features